HITECHCRIME/HC_SG51_Colorized_World/README.md

 they don't mean a thing
 same thing thing to everyone

+in the end

 [SIIMLAR TO CHORUS]
 cauterized wounds
 always find a way to heal
 i only wanted
-no masks no bribes
+no guides no masks
-just tribes of heart
+just your heart of ice to
+feel the warmth of my tribe
+sometimes it's your ashes
+that remain when you notice
+only flaws